modular-component/website/docs/usage/testing-components.md

 Our simple component only uses intrinsic HTML elements, but often our components are composed of other components too.

-Let's imagine that we want to replace the inputs in our example with a custom dedicated `Input` components:
+Let's imagine that we want to replace the inputs in our example with custom dedicated `Input`s components:

 ```tsx
 <form onSubmit={lifecycle.handleSubmit}>